-With the introduction of the new Common Core Standards in the 2014-2015 school year, teachers had to adjust to new demands and instructional shifts in the classroom.
-With the additional responsibility to implement Common Core, teachers found it even more difficult to include nutrition education in the classroom.
-In order to mitigate the burden of teaching nutrition education as a separate subject, many schools are now exploring the option of integrating and aligning nutrition with the Common Core across all grade levels.
-The integration would create an opportunity for students to receive nutrition education over multiple years, which has been found to have a larger effect than when it is taught at only one grade level.19
+With the introduction of the new Common Core Standards in the 2014-2015 school year, teachers had to adjust to new demands and instructional shifts educate students, teachers and staff about healthy in the classroom.
+With the additional responsibility to eating, and often include evaluation components implement Common Core, teachers found it even more to demonstrate their programs' effectiveness. difficult to include nutrition education in the classroom.
+For example, Green Beetz, a non-profit organization In order to mitigate the burden of teaching nutrition that offers nutrition education using media activities, education as a separate subject, many schools are conducted a pilot program in May and June 2014 now exploring the option of integrating and aligning in two East Harlem schools.
+PS 007 and the East nutrition with the Common Core across all grade Harlem School at Exodus House.
+The pilot reached levels.
+The integration would create an opportunity for 160 fifth and sixth graders over the course of eight students to receive nutrition education over multiple classroom exposures.
+An evaluation conducted by years, which has been found to have a larger effect the Mailman School of Public Health at Columbia than when it is taught at only one grade level.19

 Despite the barriers to providing nutrition education, schools across the city made major strides towards prioritizing wellness initiatives over the past 10 years.
-As noted in a 2014 report by the Laurie M. Tisch Center for Food, Education and Policy, the majority of school-based Nutrition Education Programs (NEPs) operating today started in 2005 or later.20 The report also states that NEPs often target high-need schools, defined as schools with high poverty and/or high chronic disease rates, including schools in East Harlem.
+As noted in a 2014 report by the Laurie M. Tisch Center for Food, Education and Policy, the majority of school-based Nutrition Education Programs (NEPs) operating today started in 2005 or later.20 The report also states that NEPs often target high-need schools, defined as schools with high poverty and/ or high chronic disease rates, including schools in East Harlem.
 Web Appendix 5-1 shows the number of school-based NEPs that were introduced to East Harlem schools from 2002 to the present.

 Schools in East Harlem have adopted a menu of options to support healthy eating including programs offered by non-profit and for-profit groups external to DOE.
 Groups that offer nutrition, cooking and gardening education such as Red Rabbit, Edible Schoolyard NY and Green Beetz, to name a few, support nutrition education beyond the recommended HealthTeacher curriculum in East Harlem.
-These organizations use their own models and strategies to educate students, teachers and staff about healthy eating, and often include evaluation components to demonstrate their programs' effectiveness.
+These organizations use their own models and strategies to